Plon/MasterThesis/LitReview/rl_function_approximation.md

-Online reinforcement learning is less prone to overfitting than traditional supervised learning approaches.
-It does not use limited sets of training data.
+Online reinforcement learning is less prone to overfitting than traditional supervised learning approaches, as it does not use limited sets of training data.
-Nevertheless, overfitting is still a potential issue, and it can be mitigated by measures such as regularization and early stopping \cite{marsland2011machine}.
+Nevertheless, overfitting is still a potential risk.
+Stochasticity does not necessarily prevent overfitting \cite{zhang2018study}.
+As deep reinforcement learning is applied to critical domains such as healthcare, finance, and energy infrastructure, the model must generalize out-of-sample.
+The test performance of deep RL agents that perform optimally during training has been shown to vary greatly \cite{zhang2018study}.
+Regularization of connection weights lowers the complexity of the network and can mitigate the risk of overfitting \cite{marsland2011machine}.
+Separate training and testing sets with statistically tied data are recommended when training deep RL agents \cite{zhang2018study}.

+The architecture of neural nets carries an a priori algorithmic preference, known as inductive bias.
+For certain problems, specific network architectures can significantly outperform more deeply layered FNNs.
+E.g., convolutional neural networks perform well when dealing with computer vision tasks, while Long Short Term Memory performs well when dealing with sequence data.
+A neural net inductive bias should be compatible with the bias of the problem it is solving if it is to generalize well out-of-sample.